Senior Professor of Peace and Conflict Research, since 2012.

 Peace Research: Theory and Practice (Routledge 2011, in Chinese 2014) brings together his work on war causes, conflict resolution, sanctions and academic diplomacy.

-Wallensteen’s first research concerned economic sanctions and he continues to be engaged in this issue.
+Wallensteen’s first major research project concerned economic sanctions and he continues to be engaged in this issue.
 In 2001-2003 the Department and Wallensteen led an inter-governmental effort to reform UN sanctions and making targeted sanctions work more effectively.
 The website smartsanctions.se reports on this.
-Particularly with Dr. Mikael Eriksson he continues this work.
+In the new Alva Myrdal center for nuclear disarmament, Wallensteen will coordinate a working group dealing with sanctions and non-proliferation of nuclear weapons, beginning 2021.

 In Uppsala the course Classics in Peace Research is regularly offered to the new Ph.D. candidates.